Jeff-Mitchell/network-flood-attack-protection/README.md

 If this was not an attack and just heavy traffic flow for another reason, they will be allowed to start sending traffic again after 60 seconds and should make sure to limit their traffic flow as to not trigger the flood protection again.

-If this was a real attack and the PSH flood starts again after the first temporary warning and ban, the attacker is given up to a total of 3 three temporary warnings and bans before a permanent block rule is placed on the attacker's MAC address, indefinitely blocking all traffic from this source until further review.
+If this was a real attack, and the PSH flood starts again after the first temporary warning and ban, the attacker is given up to a total of 3 three temporary warnings and bans before a permanent block rule is placed on the attacker's MAC address, indefinitely blocking all traffic from this source until further review.

 The temporary bans and warnings are put in place by calling the `launch_temp_countermeasures()` function and passing in the attacker's MAC address as an argument.
 This function contains the messages that are printed to screen and tracks the total number of warnings on each MAC address using a dictionary in a similar way that the total count of TCP PSH packets is tracked.